New dimension spectra: finer information on scaling and homogeneity: Geometric properties

 \end{prop}

 Another important aspect of a dimension is how it behaves under distortion by maps which are `not too wild'.
 Indeed, all of the standard notions of dimension, such as the Hausdorff, box, packing, Assouad and lower dimension, are stable under bi-Lipschitz distortion, for example.
 Relaxing bi-Lipschitz to simply Lipschitz or even H\"older, there are elementary bounds which show that under distortion by an $\alpha$-H\"older map the Hausdorff or box dimensions cannot increase by more than a factor of $1/\alpha$, see \cite[Chapter 2-3]{Falconer}.
 Assouad and lower dimension do not enjoy such stability and can wildly increase under distortion by even a Lipschitz map, see \cite{Fraser}.
 The reason for this is that because one is trying to control two scales (one in each direction), one needs bounds on the distortion of the map in \emph{both} directions.
 Here we conduct a detailed analysis of how the dimension spectra distorts under bi-H\"older maps, i.e., H\"older maps with H\"older inverses.
 It is noteworthy that one cannot relate the value of the Assouad spectrum of the set and its image at a particular value $\theta$, but rather at two different values of $\theta$ which are related according to the H\"older parameters.
 This makes the theory of dimension distortion for our spectra rather more subtle than for a dimension which returns a single exponent.
+Recall that a doubling metric space is one for which there is a uniform constant $C$ such that any ball may be covered by fewer than $C$ balls of half the radius.
+This is easily seen to be equivalent to having finite Assouad dimension, see \cite[Lemma 9.4]{Robinson}.

 \begin{prop}[H\"older maps] Let $S : X\rightarrow Y$ be a map between doubling metric spaces $(X,d_X)$ and $(Y,d_Y)$ such that for all $x,y \in X$ with $d_X(x,y)$ sufficiently small, for some fixed constants $\beta\geq 1\geq\alpha>0$.
 Then, for any $F\subseteq X$ and $\theta \in (0,1)$, we have